 Leaving Your Home

-Contact the police departments to let them know the site will be unoccupied.
+Contact the Police Department to let them know the site will be unoccupied.

-It is important to ensure your home is secured.
+It is important to ensure that your home is secured.
 In some cases it may be necessary to board up openings to do so.
-There are many board-up services available in the area, work with your insurance agent or adjuster to coordinate this when possible.
+There are many board-up service companies available in the area; work with your insurance agent or adjuster to coordinate this when possible.

-Beginning immediately, save receipts for any money you spend.
+Immediately after the fire, save all receipts for any money you spend.
 These receipts are important in showing the insurance company what money you have spent related to your fire loss and also for verifying losses claimed on your income tax.

 If it is safe to do so, try to locate the following items: